 While this is a less common scenario, it may fit you if your current roof is coming up on the end of its useful life.
 In general, asphalt shingles tend to last 20 to 30 years, and metal and slate roofs can last over 60 years (we recommend you consult with a local roofing expert for specifics about your property).
 This scenario may also fit you if you’re in the process of building a new home from scratch, and haven’t picked out your roofing material yet.
 In this scenario, unlike the first one, you are in the market and actively shopping for both a new roof and a solar panel installation.

-Scenario 3: You love new technology, want solar, and have money to burn
+Scenario 3: You love new technology, want solar, and have money to spend

-If you have a shiny Tesla Model S in your driveway, an Apple Watch on your wrist, and an overflowing bank account – there is now a new roof for you!
-All kidding aside, there are certainly homeowners out there who simply want the newest technology possible and don’t consider factors like price, value, or the risk of getting upsold a new roof they don’t need.
-For shoppers in this category who are considering solar, the Tesla solar roof is a natural fit.
+There are certainly homeowners out there who simply want the newest technology possible regardless of the price tag.
+For shoppers in this category who are considering solar or even a new roof, the Tesla Solar Roof could be a good fit.
 In fact, we believe that the majority of buyers for Tesla’s solar roof will come from this third category.
 At EnergySage, we think that more solar on rooftops is always better than less, and look forward to this group of early adopters installing this new roof product on their homes.